rubymonolith/superfeature/README.md

 * UI for toggling features flags on/off
 * Controlling feature flags for everybody, specific people, groups of people, or a percentage of people.

-Featureomatic is different in that it:
+Superfeature is different in that it:

 * Feature flags are testable.
 * Features are versioned and tracked as code, which makes it easier to sync between environments if that's a requirement.